 Perth's Sunset Coast, where the sea turns to gold...

-The Sunset Coast encompasses the glorious coastline of metropolitan Perth from Cottesloe Beach, up to Two Rocks and the hinterland of Joondalup and Wanneroo.
+The Sunset Coast encompasses the glorious coastline of metropolitan Perth from Cottesloe Beach along the famous beaches of Stirling, up to Two Rocks and the hinterland of Joondalup and Wanneroo.

 The evening sun dipping spectacularly into the Indian Ocean gives this region its evocative name, and it's a sight you can enjoy daily, from any number of picturesque locations.